microsoft/sqlworkshops/sql2019workshop/sql2019wks/08_DataVirtualization.md

 - Oracle
 - SAP HANA
 - SQL Server

+>**NOTE**: If you want to run these examples, you will need to create or use your own external data source.
+The scripts and directions to create table definitions, data, and external tables are included.*

 When you are done proceed to the **Activity Summary** section for the Activity below.